Kong/unirest-java/docs/index.md

    1. The moment just before the actual request is made
    1. The moment just after the actual request is make

-Context inforation like method and request path are given to you so that you can collect based on whatever your needs are.
+Context information like method and request path are given to you so that you can collect based on whatever your needs are.
-In it's simplest form it might like this:
+In its simplest form it might look like this:

 ```java
    Unirest.config().instrumentWith(requestSummary -> {